 Area Studies / Latin America

-- Kumar, Priya, Maura Youngman, Sanjay Fernandes, Joyojeet Pal (2014) Cultura en un Mundo Conectado: Explorando el Trabajo de Observatorios Digitales, GRID Research Papers 2014/1, University of Michigan Ann Arbor.
+- Kumar, Priya, Maura Youngman, Sanjay Fernandes, Joyojeet Pal (2014) Cultura en un Mundo Conectado: Explorando el Trabajo de Observatorios Digitales, Report for the Organization of American States (OAS) and the Ministry of Information Technology (MinTIC), Government of Colombia.
+University of Michigan Ann Arbor.
 English version (Culture in a Connected World: Exploring the Work of Digital Observatories)

-- Ludmila Ferrari, Edgar Nunez, Ingrid Sanchez Tapia, Joyojeet Pal (2013) Cultura Digital en Colombia, GRID Research Papers 2013/1, University of Michigan Ann Arbor
+- Ludmila Ferrari, Edgar Nunez, Ingrid Sanchez Tapia, Joyojeet Pal (2013) Cultura Digital en Colombia, Report for the POETA program, Organization of American States (OAS).
+University of Michigan Ann Arbor

 - Sydenham, K., Chatterjee, S., Pal, J. (2012) “Analyzing CRPD Implementations Across Industrialized and Developing Regions: An Examination of Argentina, Australia, El Salvador, Peru, Sweden and Tunisia” G3ict Report, May 2012